coderofsalvation/dpd-acl-roles-permissions/README.md

 }
 ```

+Done!

-* `curl -X GET http://localhost/my-endpoint` will work (but without 'email'-field for non-role users )
+* `curl -X GET http://localhost/my-endpoint` will now work (but hides 'email'-field for users without 'admin' or 'staff' or 'premium'-role )
-* `curl -X POST http://localhost/my-endpoint` will only work for user with admin- or staff- or premium-roles
+* `curl -X POST http://localhost/my-endpoint` will now only work for user with admin- or staff- or premium-roles

+> NOTE: feel free to play around with the config

 ## Automatically filter results by owner